drakumus/SwaggerPact/README.md

 2. To be added

 # TODO
-*Add example for post and update.*
+~~*Add example for post and update.* ~~**Done**

-The reason these two widely used methods have yet to be included is because canvas-lms swagger docs require the body in the form of multipart/form data.
+~~The reason these two widely used methods have yet to be included is because canvas-lms swagger docs require the body in the form of multipart/form data.
 I've queried pact to see if there is support for this in languages other than Java/JVM.
-If Pact does not have support multipart/form data then the docs can be changed to require a JavaScript body instead.
+If Pact does not have support multipart/form data then the docs can be changed to require a JavaScript body instead.~~